Johor Bahru–Singapore Rapid Transit System: Bukit Chagar station

-Construction of the Bukit Chagar station started on 22 November 2020 in an online groundbreaking ceremony owing to the current COVID-19 pandemic.
+Construction of the Bukit Chagar station started on 22 November 2020 in an online groundbreaking ceremony owing to the COVID-19 pandemic.
 In the ceremony, it was announced that the four-storey station will be co-located within a transit-oriented development with a transport hub and property developments around the station.
 The station will be owned and developed by MRT Corp.
 In January 2024, it was reported that 40% of the station works, including piling works, were completed, with 65% completion overall for Malaysia's side.
 Upon completion, it will be Malaysia's first LRT station ever constructed outside the Klang Valley.

 On 19 February 2021, the design of the station was unveiled after a design competition.
-The station will be co-located within a four-storey Customs, Immigration and Quarantine (CIQ) facility, with the exterior having an intertwined roof symbolising shared ties between the people of Malaysia and Singapore as well as the long history.
-In addition, the station will have natural lighting to save energy, as well as self cleaning windows to reduce costs.
-The design shall be built with light-weight composite materials.
+The station will be co-located within a four-storey Customs, Immigration and Quarantine (CIQ) facility.
+The station's exterior has an intertwined roof that symbolises shared ties between the people of Malaysia and Singapore as well as the long history.
+The station will also have natural lighting to save energy, as well as self cleaning windows to reduce costs.

+By April 2026, structural works for the station and CIQ facility were largely completed.
+Testing of the station's systems are scheduled to begin as early as September.